Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Related Work

 \section{Related Work}

-\ifextend Despite several years of intensive research, existing blockchain solutions do not adequately address the performance and scalability requirement of wide area networks, which is characterized by possibly mobile nodes communicating over the wide-area transacting across domains.
-In general, the ordering and execution of transactions are the two main phases of processing transactions. \fi Early blockchains, e.g., Tendermint \cite{kwon2014tendermint} and Quorum \cite{morgan2016quorum} follow the sequential order-execute paradigm resulting in high latency.
-Hyperledger Fabric \cite{androulaki2018hyperledger}, as a permissioned blockchain, introduces the execute-order-validate (XOV) architecture and leverages parallelism by executing the transactions of different applications simultaneously.
-Several recent permissioned blockchains, e.g., blockchain relational Database \cite{nathan2019blockchain}, ParBlockchain \cite{amiri2019parblockchain}, Fast Fabric \cite{gorenflo2019fastfabric}, XOX Fabric \cite{gorenflo2020xox}, Fabric++ \cite{sharma2019blurring}, and FabricSharp \cite{ruan2020transactional} also, execute transactions in parallel and try to address the shortcomings of Hyperledger Fabric, e.g., dealing with contentious workloads.
+Despite several years of intensive research, existing blockchain solutions do not adequately address the performance and scalability requirement of edge computing networks, which is characterized by cross-domain transactions and possibly mobile nodes communicating over wide-area networks. \ifextend In general, the ordering and execution of transactions are the two main phases of processing transactions.
+While early permissioned blockchains, e.g., Tendermint \cite{kwon2014tendermint} and Quorum \cite{morgan2016quorum}, use the sequential order-execute paradigm, Hyperledger Fabric \cite{androulaki2018hyperledger} improves performance by leveraging parallel execution of transactions.
+Several recent permissioned blockchains, e.g., blockchain relational database \cite{nathan2019blockchain}, ParBlockchain \cite{amiri2019parblockchain}, Fast Fabric \cite{gorenflo2019fastfabric}, XOX Fabric \cite{gorenflo2020xox}, Fabric++ \cite{sharma2019blurring}, and FabricSharp \cite{ruan2020transactional} also, execute transactions in parallel and try to address the shortcomings of Hyperledger Fabric, e.g., dealing with contentious workloads. \fi

-Parallel ordering of transactions is addressed in blockchains using both off-chain, e.g., Lightning Networks \cite{miller2019sprites}\cite{poon2016bitcoin} and sidechains \cite{back2014enabling}\cite{dilley2016strong}\cite{kwon2016cosmos}\cite{lerner2015rootstock}\cite{wood2016polkadot}, and on-chain, sharding techniques.
-Off-chain techniques increase the system throughput by moving a portion of the transactions off the chain.
-However, such techniques do not scale more than two levels, thus, they are not compatible with the hierarchical structure of wide area networks.
+Processing globally distributed transactions across multiple clusters (e.g., data centers) have been discussed in several studies~\cite{baker2011megastore}\cite{bronson2013tao}\cite{corbett2013spanner}\cite{decandia2007dynamo}\cite{glendenning2011scalable}\cite{kallman2008h}\cite{mahmoud2013low}\cite{patterson2012serializability}\cite{prasaad2020handling}\cite{taft2014store}\cite{thomson2012calvin}\cite{zamanian2020chiller}.
+These systems typically shard data and replicate each data shard on multiple clusters.
+A coordinator-based approach, e.g., two-phase commit and two-phase locking, is then used for cross-cluster communication while a crash fault-tolerant protocol, e.g., Paxos, is used to guarantee fault tolerance within each cluster.
+The coordinator-based protocol of \sys is different from all these systems in three ways.
+First, in \sys, nodes might follow Byzantine failure model.
+Second, \sys sacrifices availability for performance by replicating data only on one (nearby) domain, and third, \sys leverages the hierarchical structure of edge computing networks to rely on the lowest common ancestor of all involved domains to play the coordinator role.